15

 Same tired eyes.
 Same headache lingering from last night.
 Same silence filling up my ribcage like concrete.

-My phone vibrated once.
-I ignored it.
+My phone vibrated once, ignored it.

 Then again.